Sorana Cîrstea: 2016: Madrid quarterfinals, top 100

 Cîrstea started her grass-court season at the first edition of the Mallorca Open.
 Seeded second for qualifying, she won all of her matches to advance to the main draw beating Valentyna Ivakhnenko, Sesil Karatantcheva, and Mandy Minella.
 She advanced to the quarterfinals defeating fifth seed Yulia Putintseva and wild card Daniela Hantuchová.
 She lost in the quarterfinals to second seed Jelena Janković.
 Cîrstea played in her final tournament before Wimbledon at the Eastbourne International.
 She retired during her first round of qualifying match over seventh seed Varvara Lepchenko.
 At the Wimbledon Championships, Cîrstea was defeated in the first round by tenth seed and two-time Wimbledon champion Petra Kvitová.

 After Wimbledon, Cîrstea played at the Reinert Open, a $50k event in Versmold, Germany.
 As the second seed, she made it to the semifinals beating qualifier Andrea Gámiz, Nadia Podoroska, and eighth seed Lesley Kerkhove.
 She lost her semifinal match to Antonia Lottner.
 Competing at the Swedish Open, Cîrstea lost in the first round to fourth seed Annika Beck.

 Cîrstea played only two tournaments during the US Open Series.
-At the Western & Southern Open, she lost in the final round of qualifying to seventh seed Alizé Cornet.
+At the Western & Southern Open in Cincinnati, she lost in the final round of qualifying to seventh seed Alizé Cornet.
 At the Connecticut Open, she lost in the second round of qualifying to Louisa Chirico.
 Playing at the US Open, she lost in the first round to compatriot Ana Bogdan in three sets.

 After the US Open, Cîrstea competed at the Open de Biarritz, a $100k event in France.
 As the second seed, she advanced to the semifinals where she lost to eighth seed Rebecca Šramková.
 During the last week of September, Cîrstea played at the Tashkent Open.
 As the seventh seed, she was defeated in the first round by Francesca Schiavone.
 Playing at the Generali Ladies Linz in Austria, Cîrstea upset sixth seed Kiki Bertens in the first round.
 She lost in the second round to French qualifier Océane Dodin.
-Her last WTA event of the year was at the BGL Luxembourg Open where she lost in the first round to qualifier Tereza Smitková.
+Her last WTA Tour event of the year was at the Luxembourg Open where she lost in the first round to qualifier Tereza Smitková.

 Cîrstea's final two tournaments of the season were on the ITF Circuit.
 At the Internationaux de la Vienne in Poitiers, France, she lost in the first round to Anett Kontaveit.
 Playing her last tournament of 2016 at the Open de Limoges, she was defeated in the second round by Tamara Korpatsch.

-Cîrstea ended the year ranked 81.
+She ended the year ranked 81.